ArnoldDP/ARSE/README.md

 Ghoulified

+PHoenix (I used SME as a base for this)

 ### Ko-fi supporters

 I really don't want to make any of their information public since a lot of them use their real names on there, but thank you to everyone who donated.
 When my mom died I was between jobs and in school so it was extremely hard on my family financially.
 Everyone who donated, no matter how little it was, made my life a trillion times easier and I cannot express how grateful I am with words.
 Some day, hopefully, I'll be able to give enough back to the community to make up for it.